learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/WebSockets/Web-Sockets.md

 8. [Further Reading](#further-reading)

 ## Introduction
 In the evolving landscape of web development, the need for real-time, interactive web applications is more prominent than ever.
 Users expect dynamic experiences with instant updates—be it in chat applications, live sports scores, or stock market feeds.
-WebSockets represent a significant advancement in web communication, allowing for real-time, full-duplex communication between the client and server.
+WebSockets represent a significant advancement in web communication, allowing for real-time, full-duplex (like a two-way street with traffic flowing in both directions at the same time) communication between the client and server.
 This technology is especially relevant to the CSC301 curriculum as it introduces students to modern web development practices, preparing them for the challenges of developing interactive, user-centric software solutions.

 ## Understanding WebSockets
 WebSockets are a powerful protocol embedded within the familiar web technology stack, enabling a significant leap in communication capabilities over the Internet.
 They provide a way to overcome the limitations of the traditional HTTP request-response model, especially when it comes to real-time, low-latency communication.